bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   to expose this parameter as read-only ("ro").

 babel-dtls-certs:
-: A set of babel-dtls-key-obj objects.
+: A set of babel-dtls-cert-obj objects.
 This contains both certificates for this implementation to present for authentication, and to accept from others.
 Certificates with a non-empty babel-cert-private-key can be presented by this implementation for authentication.